 6. Product development

 Product development involves an expensive process, but all manufacturers need to go through it to make better decisions before they go into production.
 Much of the R&D process can be simulated by collecting data from sensors on the high-advanced manufacturing analysis and production floor.
-Sensors on the product can also be used to collect data in real-world occasions.
+Sensors on the product can also be used to collect data on real-world occasions.
 Gathering the real time data can help engineers make rapid changes for more efficient products.

 7. Improve product quality control

 Because machinery is already connected to a cloud platform, storing data such as pressure and temperature is easier to track digitally in production batches.
 Machine vision through high-resolution cameras is another way to track products via production lines.
-Vision sensors and software can help monitor quality of product.
+Vision sensors and software can help monitor the quality of products.
 The technology can greatly help reduce the number of substandard products reaching consumers who may compromise the brand.

 Even as more and more loT is used in manufacturing, manufacturers still face some challenges when adopting loT solutions in their processes.
 Let’s take a look at some of the challenges that every loT application development company has to overcome.